sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

   - Binds the specified name and ID to the query
 - if ($stmt->execute())
   - Checks if user creation is sucessful
-    - Yes -> displaus "User '$name' added successfully"
+    - Yes -> displays "User '$name' added successfully"
     - No -> displays ""Error: " . $stmt->error" message